andrejjh/andrejjh.github.io/duneToI.md

 : a long geological ditch formed when the ground sinks because of movements in the underlying crustal layers.

 <a id="GREAT_CONVENTION"></a>GREAT CONVENTION
 : the universal truce enforced under the power balance maintained by the Guild, the Great Houses, and the Imperium.
 Its chief rule prohibits the use of atomic weapons against human targets.
-Each rule of the Great Convention begins: “The forms must be obeyed….
+Each rule of the Great Convention begins: “The forms must be obeyed…".

 <a id="GREAT_MOTHER"></a>GREAT MOTHER
 : the horned goddess, the feminine principle of space (commonly: Mother Space), the feminine face of the male-female-neuter trinity accepted as Supreme Being by many religions within the Imperium.